 Forget about camouflaging colors, say hello to warning colors!
 The poison dart frog uses its color to tell you: I – am – poisonous!
 The black and yellow colored fire salamander also indicates that you should stay away if you want to avoid trouble.
 There are more examples: poisonous jellyfish or the blue-ringed octopus, whose rings and spots look like some contagious skin disease.
 Oops, what’s this?
 These animals in the video are actually butterflies: Owl butterflies that live in the rain forest.
 They should be an easy prey for lizards and birds, but they use a trick: On the bottom side of their wings there are large dark circles that look like the eyes of a dangerous bird of prey.

 Animals also use their colors to delude and confuse predators.
 If the enemies hesitate for a short moment before attacking, this might be enough to make an escape.

 Attract and Communicate

 What kind of bird is that?
 And why does it have blue feet?
 The blue-footed boobyis a tropical sea bird and very proud of its feet.
 It wants everybody to have a look at them!
 While the bird dances around, it’s showing off its feet.
 The blue-footed booby wants to say: Look at me!
 I am the most beautiful, strongest and healthiest bird in this area.
 It hopes to impress a bird lady.
-Fireflysquids live 600 to 1200 ft (200 to 400 m) under water.
+Firefly squids live 600 to 1200 feet (200 to 400 meters) under water.
 When looking for a partner, their body glows in the most colorful ways.

 Why is the Chameleon so Colorful?